phoophoo187/Privacy_SDN_Edge_IoT/README.md

 ## Project Status
-SADEdge is under developing...
+SADEdge is under developemnt.
-We keep our progress as fast as possible :-)
+So far, we try to push our progress as fast as possible :-)

 ## Room for Improvement